 The K'NEXpert contest is the highlight of our year

-K’NEX Brands, America’s building toy company focused on building worlds kids love, has chosen the winners of its 2011 K’NEXpert Search.
-The nationwide search asks kids ages 5-12 to submit original designs made entirely out of K’NEX pieces.
+K’NEX Brands, America’s building toy company focused on building worlds kids love, has chosen Eliah Smith as one of the finalists of its 2011 K’NEXpert Search.
+The nationwide building contest asks kids ages 5-12 to submit original designs made entirely out of K’NEX pieces.
+Eliah is six years old and lives with his parents in Nashville, TN.

-“The K’NEXpert contest is the highlight of our year,” said Araten.
+“The K’NEXpert contest is the highlight of our year,” said K’NEX President Michael Araten.
 “K’NEX fans consistently surpass our expectations with their creativity and innovation, building elaborate works of art that wow even our toy designers,” he said.

 About K’NEX Brands